Back To All

 software development teams workin with software metrics and OKRs

-We emphasize the importance of deciding on software metrics – or any kind of measurements – that help you spot and analyze trends and work patterns.
+We emphasize the importance of deciding on key metrics for software development – or any measurements – that help you spot and analyze trends and work patterns.
 It is not the numbers per se that are useful, but what insights they reveal in a certain context, over a certain period of time

 It is the process, the direction of the developers’ efforts, the velocity and the impact of improvements along the way, that matter to the quality and delivery of software projects.